google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`equality/` |-| **connect** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This element creates an equality constraint that connects two bodies at a point.
-The point is not necessarily within the geoms volumes of either body.
-This constraint can be used to define ball joints outside the kinematic tree.
+The constraint effectively defines a ball joint outside the kinematic tree.
+Connect constraints can be specified in one of two ways

+- Using :ref:`body1<equality-connect-body1>` and :ref:`anchor<equality-connect-anchor>` (both required) and
+  optionally :ref:`body2<equality-connect-body2>`.
+When using this specification, the constraint is assumed to be satisfied in the configuration in which the model is defined.
+- :ref:`site1<equality-connect-site1>` and :ref:`site2<equality-connect-site2>` (both required).
+When using this
+  specification, the two sites will be pulled together by the constraint, regardless of their position in the default configuration.

 .. _equality-connect-name: